Queer Online Dating in South Africa – Risks and Safety Tips

 However, while these apps are designed to be safe and inclusive, the reality is that online dating carries certain risks in South Africa, particularly for LGBTIQ+ individuals.

-The Dating App Crisis: A Dangerous Trend
+The Online Dating Crisis: A Dangerous Trend

 • They pretend to be an LGBTIQ+ person looking for a partner and create face profiles that can be very realistic.
 They can be charming and can fool you into believing that they are a queer person.
 They often agree to first chat over the phone or on a video call.